elixir-europe-training/ELIXIR-TrP-FAIR-Converge/docs/units/FAIR-generics/topics/5-defining-FAIR-objectives-for-projects.md

 ## Topic, definition and scope

 * Defining FAIR Objectives for a **research / scientific project as a part of data management plan creation.**

 ---

-## FAIR element(s)

-* Pre-FAIRification
-* All aspects of FAIR - because this topic is about a project defining the ways in which they are FAIR?
-* …

----